USS Long Island (SSGN-809)

-USS Long Island (SSN-809) will be a nuclear-powered for the United States Navy, the eighth of the Block V attack submarines and 36th overall of the class.
+USS Long Island (SSGN-809) will be a nuclear-powered for the United States Navy, the eighth of the Block V attack submarines and 36th overall of the class.
 She will be the third U.S. Naval vessel named for Long Island, New York, an island on the U.S. east coast that is part of the New York metropolitan area.
 The first ship to bear the name was a steam trawler purchased by the Navy during World War I and the second ship was a that saw service during World War II.

 The submarine's name was announced on 25 May 2023 by Navy Secretary Carlos Del Toro from the deck of while she was in port in New York City.

 Design

 Compared to Blocks I-IV of Virginia-class submarines, Block V vessels will incorporate previously introduced modifications to the base design in addition to a Virginia Payload Module (VPM).
 The VPM inserts a segment into the boat's hull which adds four vertical launch tubes.
 Each tube allows for the carrying of seven Tomahawk strike missiles, increasing her armament to a total of 40 missiles.